-An alert appears when the system or an app needs to provide important information about an error condition or warn the user about a potentially hazardous situation or consequence.
+An alert appears when the system or an app needs to warn the user about an error condition, or a potentially hazardous situation or consequence.
 An alert is modal within an app unless it pertains to a single document or window, in which case it’s displayed as a sheet.

 An alert may include the following elements:

 |Message||A short summary of the error or condition that summoned the alert.
 All alerts include a message.|

 |Informative text||A complete description of the situation, its consequences, and ways in which users can address the situation.
 Informative text is optional but encouraged.|

 |Response buttons||An alert can include up to three buttons, one of which can be set as the default button, for canceling the alert or taking action.|